wardi/jsonsquared/README.md

 JSON value.

 All letters must be lower-case.
-No characters are permitted between the braces for the empty object.
+No characters are permitted between the braces or brackets for empty objects and lists.

 ### Numbers